p3drosola/Backbone.VirtualCollection/README.md

 ```

-The marionette collection view will only display the tasks that belong to Rupert, and it will update automatically.
+The Marionette collection view will only display the tasks that belong to Rupert, and it will update automatically.
 In other words, when a task is created that belongs to Rupert it will appear, but not if it belongs to Bob.

 #### Sorting
 Be default, the virtual collection will have the same sorting order as the parent collection.
 However, a comparator can be specified to change this.
 The comparator behaves like a Backbone comparator.
 In other words, you can specify a function or the name of an attribute to sort by.